wagtail/wagtail/docs/advanced_topics/reference_index.md

 ## Maintenance

 The index can be rebuilt with the `rebuild_references_index` management command.
 This will repopulate the references table and ensure that reference counts are displayed accurately.
-This should be done if models are manipulated outside of Wagtail.
+This should be done if models are manipulated outside of Wagtail, or after an upgrade.

+A summary of the index can be shown with the `show_references_index` management command.
+This shows the number of objects indexed against each model type, and can be useful to identify which models are being indexed without rebuilding the index itself.